-The Fiscal Planning Committee will also engage in building a diverse financial support system for Collaborative Program-recommended activities outlined in the Long-Term Plan.
-The Fiscal Planning Committee will meet as needed to coordinate for various funding-related timelines and deadlines, and will help coordinate the supporting information for those Signatories that can appropriately seek additional funding.
-The Signatories that participate in the Fiscal Planning Committee, will meet to identify and pursue additional funding sources (i.e. seeking grants, requesting appropriations) and partnership opportunities in support of funding Collaborative Program-recommended activities.
+The Fiscal Planning Committee also engages in building a diverse financial support system for Collaborative Program-recommended activities outlined in the Long-Term Plan.
+The Fiscal Planning Committee will meet as needed to coordinate for various funding-related timelines and deadlines and will help coordinate the supporting information for those Signatories that can appropriately seek additional funding.
+The Signatories that participate in the Fiscal Planning Committee will meet to identify and pursue additional funding sources (i.e.,., seeking grants, requesting appropriations) and partnership opportunities in support of funding Collaborative Program-recommended activities.
 For details on Fiscal Planning Committee operations, see Article 8.

-5.5.
-Program Support Team

-The Program Support Team is comprised of a program coordination lead, science coordination lead, technical support staff, and administrative staff.
-The Program Support Team provides management and technical support to the Executive Committee and other Collaborative Program committees and ad hoc groups.
-The Program Support Team may be a third-party contractor.
-For details on the Program Support Team roles and responsibilities, see Article 10.0.

 Article 6.
 EXECUTIVE COMMITTEE